 Now we have high-quality studies that unambiguously show that it is impossible to influence the facial growth.
 No Santa Claus.

 8. Ignore root resorption.
 Do not show the roentgenograms to your confreres because they might interpret this as a sign of weakness.

 We have some recent studies telling us that root resorption has no clinical significance.
 Still true.

 9. Take your finished records as soon as you remove appliances.
 If you have not achieved the objectives as outlined by the master, the case is not to be considered ‘finished’.

 I take records at the appointment after debonding letting the gingiva to heal up a bit.
-I think the perception of time was somewhat different in the pre-Internet era, therefore my approach might be considered equal to Graber’s “as soon as you remove appliances”.
+I think the perception of time was somewhat different in the pre-Internet era, therefore my approach might be considered equal to Tweed’s “as soon as you remove appliances”.
 Taking good records is still one of the key elements to avoid pitfalls.

 10. Retain the case indefinitely; never discuss failures with non-believers, for you may sow the seeds of ugly suspicion and mistrust.